huwpowell/MountSMB/README.md

 # Runs on all GNU/Linux distros (install cifs-utils) (maybe required.
 Try without first HHP 20200513)
 # UNUNTU needs cifs-utils and smb-client (apt install cifs-utils smb-client)

-# Authors: Daniel Graziotinand and Huw Hamer Powell <huw@huwpowell.com>
-# Purpose: Check if there is an SMB Server in your network and mount shares from it
-#	If a share is already mounted prompt and Unmount it if it is already mounted.
-#	The mount point is created and destroyed after use
-# (to prevent	automatic backup software to backup in the directory if the device #	is not mounted)

-#  1) Install cifs-utils (sudo dnf install cifs-utils) (probably not required in FC32 but try without first) HHP 20200509
-#  2)If you want to use the full functionality of nice dialog boxes install yad . otherwise we default to zenity *not so nice but it works)
-#  3) Change the first four variables according to your configuration.
-Or maintain a .ini file with the four variables.
-Can be created by the script if neccessary
-#  4) Run this program at boot or from your $HOME  when your network is ready
-#	(need to use sudo.. so run the skeleton script mntSMB which will call this script (mntSMB.sh) using sudo...
-Or from the CLI or Gnome Desktop
-#		   Also, run it on logoff to umount any mounted shares (Will remove the mount point directory).
-# It does not matter if you don't , Just cleaner if you do :)